CoinDCX CEO blames 'server breach' for ...

 What the Police Complaint Actually Claims

-The case stems from a first information report (FIR) filed by a 42-year-old insurance consultant who says she lost approximately 71 lakh Indian rupees (roughly $75,000) after being directed to invest through what turned out to be a fake website impersonating CoinDCX.
+The case centers on a first information report filed by a 42-year-old insurance consultant who says she lost approximately 71 lakh Indian rupees (roughly $75,000) after being directed to invest through what turned out to be a fake website impersonating CoinDCX.
 The complaint alleged criminal breach of trust and was filed with the Thane Police in India.

-Here's the thing: there's already a reporting discrepancy worth noting.
-The Economic Times initially reported that co-founders Sumit Gupta and Neeraj Khandelwal had been arrested.
-Other outlets, including Entrackr, reported the pair were called in for questioning rather than formally arrested.
-The distinction matters, and as of the available reports, the questioning version appears to be the more accurate account.
+Here's where it gets messy: initial reports claimed co-founders Sumit Gupta and Neeraj Khandelwal had been arrested.
+Later accounts clarified the pair were called in for questioning rather than formally arrested.
+The distinction matters, and the questioning version appears to be what actually happened.

 CoinDCX's Version of Events